-César toward the corner the plaza near the POE and called Mexican immigration.
-A staff member from Al Otro Lado escorted César back to the shelter.

-193. César would like to return immediately to seek access to the asylum process by presenting himself at the San Ysidro POE, but based on his past experience with CBP's practice at the U.S.-Mexico border, he understands that he would likely be turned away again.
-César is fearful of remaining in Tijuana.
-He cannot remain and believes seeking assistance from the Mexican government would be futile.
+- 200. After waiting another few weeks, in September 2018 César sought access to the asylum process once again by presenting himself at the San Ysidro POE.
+Members of Grupo Beta intercepted him and threatened to call Mexican immigration officials and child protective services on him.
+The individuals pushed César toward the corner the plaza near the POE and called Mexican immigration.
+A staff member from Al Otro Lado escorted César back to the shelter. - 201.
+At the time the First Amended Complaint was filed, César desired to return immediately to seek access to the asylum process by presenting himself at the San Ysidro POE, but based on his past experience with CBP's practice at the U.S.-Mexico border, he understood that he would likely be turned away again.
+César was fearful of remaining in Tijuana.
+He could not remain and believed seeking assistance from the Mexican government would be futile. - 202.
+Following the filing of the First Amended Complaint in this case, Defendants made arrangements to facilitate César's entry into the United States.